github-af/SmartPGP/README.md

 OpenPGP card 3.x is supported by [GnuPG](https://www.gnupg.org/) starting from version 2.1.16.

-The specific secure messaging of the SmartPGP applet is **not** supported at all at is not part of the OpenPGP card specification.
+The specific secure messaging of the SmartPGP applet is **not** supported at is not part of the OpenPGP card specification.

 ## OpenKeychain

 OpenPGP card 3.x is supported by [OpenKeychain](https://www.openkeychain.org/) starting from version 4.2.
-Only NIST curves are supported.

 The secure messaging of the SmartPGP applet is fully supported in OpenKeychain.
 See the section below for more information on the setup process.